 Lawang Sewu, Semarang

 When the traveller reaches Central Java, they feel immediately drawn to its capital city, Semarang.
 They find the Tugu Muda roundabout and the vast structure beyond it.
 In such a sprawling and chaotic place, it is too easy to forget the presence of such grandeur and pomp; something the traveller feels is a boon for both the living and the departed.

 Superficially at least, the building belongs to another time and place, with a closer inspection proving the hypothesis.
 The rounded towers and arched pathways, stretching around a vast bewooded courtyard and shimmering under the light of ecru brickwork, bear all the hallmarks of colonial influence.
 Here is Lawang Sewu, otherwise known as ‘Thousand Doors’, and it served as the Indonesian railway headquarters during the Dutch era.

 Its alternate history is all the more bloody, however.
 Occupied by the Japanese during the Second World War, it housed all manner of atrocities: bloodshed and torture and death all cast their grim shadows upon the walls of Lawang Sewu.

 Legends abound that echoes of the building’s violent past linger in its depths.
 Believe the rumours, and headless spirits wander the long corridors; claims abound that a Pontianak, the vampiric ghost of a suicide, dwells in the unlit basement.
 It is to here the traveller goes, leaving behind them the opulence of Lawang Sewu.
 The stained glass windows, the magnificent marble staircase and the open rooms of such height and depth that they seem somehow to breathe of their own volition.

 Pelabahun Ratu, Java

-Mysteries abound on the south coast of Java where lies the small fishing village of Pelabuhan Ratu, the queen’s port.
-Here is a portal to the Indian Ocean there in the depths exists the story of the sea goddess Nyai Loro Kidul.
+Mysteries swirl on the south coast of Java where lies the small fishing village of Pelabuhan Ratu, the queen’s port.
+Here is a portal to the Indian Ocean, the depths of which share the story of the sea goddess Nyai Loro Kidul.

 Sundanese locals speak of a deity who reigns supreme along the coastline.
 Hers are the fishermen and the boatmen and the people whose lives are governed by the ocean; she is the benefactor, the people are her charges; the link is symbiotic, the bond unbreakable.